Table of Contents:

 - 5️⃣ AtomicInteger / AtomicReference / AtomicLong

-- Table: one element edited by two threads + a new key added
+- Table: one element is edited by two threads + new key is added

 - Comparison of Thread-Safe Sorted Collections